-With the help of local evangelical leaders such as Harold John Ockenga, Pastor of Park Street Church, and T. Leonard Lewis, President of Gordon College, Miss Evans proceeded with the plans to start a secondary school.
-Boston Christian High School opened in 1946 over a bowling alley on Huntington Avenue.
-The school quickly outgrew this space and Christian High School moved to Garden Street in Cambridge.
+Elizabeth Evans had a vision to build a network of Christian elementary schools in the Boston suburbs that would serve as feeder schools for a central high school in Boston.
+With the help of local evangelical leaders such as Harold John Ockenga, Pastor of Park Street Church, and T. Leonard Lewis, President of Gordon College, Ms. Evans proceeded with the plans to start a secondary school.
+Boston Christian High School opened in 1946 and the school quickly outgrew its small space above a bowling alley on Huntington Avenue.
+The renamed school, Christian High School, moved to Garden Street in Cambridge.

 In 1965 Christian High School moved once again to its current location, changing its name to Lexington Christian Academy.
 The Academy has been fully ac-credited since 1967 by the New England Association of Schools and Colleges.